pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1791 AWS SNS, MQ, Kinesis

+Today I studied about the SNS, MQ and Kinesis AWs services, I created a simple SNS to send some messages by email to the subscribers.
+I love to work with messages brokers like RabbitMQ, Apache Kafka, ActiveMQ, etc. One of my possible areas of expertise can be Message Brokers.

 ### Day 1790 AWS SQS Simple Queue Service

 Today I started to study one of the most important AWS services, I love work with message brokers like RabbitMQ, Apache Kafka, Nexus, ActiveMQ, etc. SQS is a simple message queue like a kafka topic, or a RabbitMQ queue.
 I want to build an ETL application to use SQS to push my data events to be processed by a consumer.